tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * This is why we are able to use the same 12-word mnemonic phrase across Bitcoin and Ethereum.
  In fact, we can use it across many more blockchains than that!

-Now, let's talk about how these mnemonic phrases we've been using.
+Now, let's talk about these mnemonic phrases we've been using.

 * So far, we've been using English words as our crypto keys.
 How might this be possible?